logbyjungle/ReverendTranslated/README.md

 > add github badges
 > make the docker container avaiable easily
 > make dark/light mode and buttons get activated as soon as the page starts loading
-> add an options to make the user able to choose the font and it's size
-> maybe dont copy every single file in the dockerfile

 *This repository is open-source under the GPL 3.0 license, but that applies **only to the code**.
 The translated text of *Reverend Insanity* included or produced by this project is **unauthorized and copyrighted** by the original author and publisher.